Here Comes the Neighborhood

-"Here Comes the Neighborhood" is the 12th episode of the fifth season of the animated television series South Park, and the 77th episode of the series overall.
+"Here Comes the Neighborhood" is the twelfth episode of the fifth season of the animated television series South Park, and the 77th episode of the series overall.
 "Here Comes the Neighborhood" originally aired in the United States on November 28, 2001 on Comedy Central.
 The title is a play on the expression "There goes the neighborhood."

 In the episode, a class war ensues in South Park when it becomes a hot spot for rich celebrities, all of whom are African-American.
 Meanwhile, Token feels rejected by his friends and goes to live with lions.

 Plot

 The children at South Park Elementary are presenting science projects.
 Token gets a "check plus" for presenting a computer model of predicted weather conditions, while Cartman is angry for receiving a "check minus" on his hastily constructed project and points out to the class Token's wealth in his rage, notably his clothes.
-Token happens to be the richest kid in town, and becomes upset when he can find no other kids in the school he can relate to.
+Toikien happens to be the richest kid in town, and becomes upset when he can find no other kids in the school he can relate to.
 He tries to get himself and his family to act poor.
 They shop at J-Mart, where the rest of the families buy their clothes, but when he comes to Stan's house with the other boys and brings a DVD of The Lion King instead of a video tape–Token's family being the only people in town with a DVD player–the boys realize that he has not changed.

 Despondent at his social estrangement, Token decides to arrange for dozens of rich people (who all happen to be black) such as Will Smith and Snoop Dogg to move into South Park, which leads to Mr. Garrison complaining about the "richers" in the town, which in turn leads to ire among the other, less affluent members of the community (who all happen to be white).
 However, Token discovers that the rich kids (who are even richer than him) are as different from him as he is from the poorer kids in town.
 All the rich kids play polo, buy stuff at shops and speak with exaggerated English accents.
 Token feels so much like an outcast that he goes to live with lions in the South Park Zoo after the rich kids taunt him to do it, where Aslan is the leader of the pack.